Understanding the Influence of Motivation on Requirements Engineering-related Activities: Findings

 \textbf{S2.
 Rebuild collaboration:} 20 participants mentioned the importance of having good collaboration among their team members and also between the development team and the customers.
 They highlighted that when the team or the customers are not engaging due to various reasons, such as conflicts, everyone involved in the project gets demotivated.
-One of the first steps they take to overcome that situation is trying to rebuild that collaboration by changing responsibilities in the team, initiating supportive online channels (slack/email threads) with the team by identifying everyone's strengths \& weaknesses, and having individual or group discussions with the team and the clients. \emph{\faCommentsO ``The way in which I turned that around was a kind of a bit different.
+One of the first steps they take to overcome that situation is trying to rebuild that collaboration by changing responsibilities in the team, initiating supportive online channels (slack/email threads) with the team by identifying everyone's strengths \& weaknesses, and having individual or group discussions with the team and the clients.\\ \emph{\faCommentsO ``The way in which I turned that around was a kind of a bit different.
 It's not that everyone in the team was not happy to engage, only some of them.
 First I got an idea of who are they, identified who are they comfortable working with, and created supportive channels where they can get together and work first.
 Initially, it was like for a small group in the team like two members working together, slowly I made it to a bigger group.."} - Lead Human-centered Designer (INT09) Participants INT01, INT09 \& INT10 also highlighted that mutual trust and time are two vital factors that are needed to rebuild the collaboration either between team members or with clients.
-They further elaborated that when there is mutual trust and availability to spend some time to understand others, it is easier to rebuild the collaboration. \emph{\faCommentsO ``I understood that there was no rapport between our team and the clients.
-I spent time one on one with each of those clients to understand why they were upset.
-From our end, we have to take that first step.."} - Lead Business Analyst (INT01)
+They further elaborated that when there is mutual trust and availability to spend some time to understand others, it is easier to rebuild the collaboration.